 You will choose electives to give greater depth or breadth to your program.
-Electives may be chosen in any area within or outside of counseling; for example, outside areas might include family studies, health education, etc.
+Electives may be chosen in any area within or outside of counseling; for example, outside areas might include addition research coursework.

 Basic research courses include:

-The internship consists of at least 600 clock hours at the doctoral level of professional work in counselor education or human service setting under approved field supervision.
-(Those not having an acceptable master’s internship will be required to complete an additional 600 hours.
-Such additional work may well be engaged in early in the student’s doctoral program.)
+Those not having an acceptable master’s internship will be required to complete an additional 600 hours.
+Such additional work may well be engaged in early in the student’s doctoral program.

 The dissertation is an empirical, philosophical, theoretical, or historical investigation on a topic consistent with this program and with faculty scholarly pursuits.
-Students are expected to be familiar with procedures for entering data into a computer and for analyzing the results.
+Students are expected to be familiar with procedures for entering data and analyzing results despite the methodology chosen.

 For more information on our KSU doctoral program in counselor education and supervision, please contact our doctoral program coordinator: